This post may contain affiliate links, please see the privacy policy for details.

 Food blogger, Bella Bucchiotti of xoxoBella, shares a recipe for homemade guava applesauce.
 This guava flavoured applesauce from scratch is so tasty!

+A light green or yellow fruit, guava is native to Mexico, the Caribbean, South America, and Central America.
+The flesh varies from pink to red and a ripe fruit will have a sweet, musky, strong fragrance.
 It’s hard to say where guava originated since they’re found on most continents now and grow best in tropical climates.
 But we do know the first guava reached North America in the 19th century and it was grown in Florida.
 Actually Hawaii also had guava but it wasn’t one of the States back then.
-India produces more of this fruit than any other country – 41% of the world’s guava total in fact.
+India produces more of this fruit than any other country: 41% of the world’s guava total in fact.

 Food blogger, Bella Bucchiotti of xoxoBella, shares a recipe for homemade guava applesauce.
 This guava flavoured applesauce from scratch is so tasty!